alexlydiate/matcher/README.md

-# Matcher

-An experiment in matching and parallel processing.
+#### An experiment in matching and parallel processing.
 It takes the products found in data/products.txt and finds matching listings for them from data/listings.txt using parallel processing to make it speedy.

-To run, execute go.py.
+#### To run, execute go.py.

 ## Matching